flythereddflagg/flythereddflagg.github.io/python_book/docs/05-Comments.md

 It just ignores me as long as I am consistent.
 '''

-print("Here is some text that will appear.") # comment
+print("Here is some text that will appear.") # this comment will not appear
 #print("Here is some text that will not appear.")

 print("A good line of code is hard to find.")